Shaken Dynamics on the 3-D Cubic Lattice: Numerical simulations

 In this framework, estimating the critical curve in the $(q,J)$ plane, amounts to finding the critical ``size'' $J$ of the hexagons for each ``distance'' $q$ between the sheets.
 Moreover, it is reasonable to think that the transition from the three dimensional model to a collection of independent two dimensional ones implies that the critical exponents of the magnetic susceptibility undergoes a sharp change at $q=0$.

 Both the critical values of $J$ and the critical exponents can be estimated by looking at the variance of the magnetization of the system.
 Indeed, at the critical $J$ this variance diverges.

-To estimate the variance of the magnetization, we considered its sample variance over a long time for a somewhat large system. simple, We have some confidence on our findings since the critical values of $J$ that we found are consistent with the actual critical value of $J$ for the Ising model on the honeycomb lattice in the case of $q=0$ and with recent numerical estimates for the critical $J$ for the diamond and simple cubic lattice for $q=J$ and for $q$ large respectively.
+To estimate the variance of the magnetization, we considered its sample variance computed over a long run for a somewhat large system, see below for more details.
+The critical values of $J$ that we found are consistent with the actual critical value of $J$ for the Ising model on the honeycomb lattice ($q=0$) and with recent numerical estimates for the critical $J$ for the diamond lattice ($q=J$) and the simple cubic lattice ($q$ large).
+This fact gives us some confidence on our findings concerning the whole critical curve.

-As far as the critical curve is concerned, our results are summarized in Fig.~\ref{twocurves} and~\ref{fig:critical_curve}.
+Our results are summarized in Figs.~\ref{twocurves}, \ref{fig:critical_temperatures} and~\ref{fig:critical_curve}.
 In particular Fig.~\ref{twocurves} shows that the estimated critical curve lies in the region between the curves of equations~\eqref{condtrans} and~\eqref{FP13} delimiting the low and the high temperature region respectively.
 Fig.~\ref{fig:critical_temperatures} shows the values of the normalized standard deviation of the magnetization as a function of $J$ for $q=0$, $q=J$ and $q=2$ corresponding, respectively, to the collection of two dimensional honeycomb lattices, the diamond lattice and, ideally, the simple cubic lattice.
-Our estimate of the critical $J$ is given by the value at which the variance is maximal.
+Our estimate of the critical $J$ for each value of $q$, denoted by $\hat{J}_c(q)$, is given by the value at which the variance is maximal.
 We have $\hat{J}_c(0) = 0.659$.
 In this case the analytical critical value is $J_c^\mathrm{h.l.} \approx 0.659$ (see \cite{shaken2d}) For $q = J$ we obtained $\hat{J}_c(J) = 0.370$ whereas in \cite{diamond} the numerical estimate is $J_c^\mathrm{d.l.} = 0.370$.
 Finally, setting $q = 2$ we estimated $\hat{J}_c(2) = 0.226$.
 In \cite{3d} $J_c^\mathrm{s.c.} = 0.222$

-Approaching the critical temperature, the magnetic susceptibility $\chi$ (the variance of the magnetization) diverges with a power law with some \emph{critical exponent} $\gamma$ (see, e.g., \cite{Thompson})
+Approaching the critical temperature, the magnetic susceptibility $\chi$ (the variance of the magnetization) diverges with a power law with some \emph{critical exponent} $\gamma$ (see, e.g., \cite{macritical, Thompson})

 Recalling that, in this paper we wrote $J$ in place of the usual $\beta J$, where $\beta = \frac{1}{k_b T}$, we get

 for a suitable constant $C$.